jrthompson54/DGE.Tools2/readme.md

     devtools::install_github("stephenturner/annotables")
 ```

-Then install or update DGE.Tools and related packages with the following commands:
+Then install or update DGE.Tools2 and related packages with the following commands:

 ```
     install.packages("JRTutil")